Last Updated: 1 year by Caitlin

 My Ideal Human

-I am basically a breed that’s ideal for any fancier because I don’t just have a temperament that’s more relaxed and docile compared to other felines, but also have very minimal grooming requirements.
+The Ojos Azules cat breed is ideal for any fancier because I don’t just have a temperament that’s more relaxed and docile compared to other felines, but also have very minimal grooming requirements.

 In 1984, a group of avid fanciers discovered that some felines in feral cat populations roaming in and around New Mexico, United States flaunted deep-seated eyes that were the shade of the darkest blue.
 They ended up rescuing a female cat with tortoiseshell markings and named her Cornflower.
-She became the matriarch of our breed.
+She became the matriarch of the Ojos Azules breed.

 When Cornflower became of age, she was experimentally paired with male cats that did not have the same prominent physical attribute and produced kittens that had eyes that had the desired deep sapphire shade.